Different Types of Military Leave and Job Training Leave

 Emergency leave, which is applicable when a military member's family member dies or is seriously ill, is approved by the commander or first sergeant.
 Emergency leave days still count against the 30-day leave total.
 If circumstances warrant, a military member could "borrow" leave he or she hasn't earned yet from his or her future allowance.

 With a few exceptions, commanders are usually reluctant to approve leave that hasn't been earned yet.
 It is because, under the law, a person who is discharged (for any reason) and who has a negative leave balance must repay the military one day's base pay for each day "in the hole" as of the date of the discharge.

 Leave is based on the government's fiscal year, which begins Oct.
 1 and ends Sept.
 30. If the fiscal year ends and a military member has a surplus of leave time, she or he can carry over a maximum of 60 days to the next fiscal year.

 Exceptions to the 60-day limit may be allowed if there are unusual circumstances.
 But under most situations, if a military member has 65 days of leave as of Sept.
 30, he or she loses those five extra days as of Oct.
 1.

 In most cases, the cost of travel is at the member's expense while on leave.
 However, in the cases of emergency leave, while assigned or deployed overseas, or deployed at sea (such as in the Navy or the Marine Corps), the military will arrange free transportation back to the United States.

 Once members arrive at the port of entry, the cost of travel to their leave area becomes their responsibility.
-And when the leave is finished, the military will arrange for free transportation from the port back to the overseas or sea duty assignment.
+After finishing leave, the military will arrange for free transportation from the port back to the overseas or sea duty assignment.